Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Moon_Continent/East_Moon/Ansur.md

 ---
 ♜♢✥ + add name to name list + 326 NE into **history** + links to locations and people
+Also, when we would create Norran's page, or expand over the independency part of history, it would be useful to bring ATG's support to it and Norran's rule - this will forge the now-everlasting relationship between ATG and Ansur's government
+Would be also cool to make separate section that talks a bit about landscapes/climate, probably before the history, just so it's easier to envision the island
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md) 〰️ [🌏](/Loreum/Topics/Geography.md) 〰️ [🌄](/Loreum/Topics/Geography/Moon_Continent/East_Moon.md)